rapid7/le_node/README.md

   * _event_: (required) one of _error_ or _log_
   * _callback_: (required) callback function

 This method is provided by the standard Node _EventEmitter_.
-Register callback functions to get notified on errors.
+Register callback functions to get notified of errors.
 The module cannot log errors itself, as it has nowhere to log them!
 Hosted environments may not provide writable disk access.
 Therefore, the module simply emits an error event that you can listen for.
 The module does also print errors to STDOUT by default, to help with debugging.
 Use the _printerror_ configuration setting to control this (see above).